 Note also that le becomes l' in front of a vowel or a mute h.

-ATTENTION: In this context, the pronoun le never agrees in gender or number.
+In this context, the pronoun le never agrees in gender nor number.

 Want to make sure your French sounds confident?